vgelinas/route-optimization-with-open-data/README.md

 &nbsp;

 # Things of interest
-## Data Collection
+## Data collection
-Location data is collected every 2-3 minutes from a fleet of ~2000 vehicles, with 10 days retention.
+Location data is collected every 2-3 minutes from a fleet of ~2200 vehicles, with 10 days retention.

 &nbsp;